Will the Suns cover the spread vs. the Jazz? Promo Codes, Betting Trends, Records ATS

 Additional Suns Insights & Trends

-- Phoenix has a 3-1 record against the spread and a 3-1 record overall when putting up more than 119.5 points.
+- Phoenix is 2-2 against the spread and 3-1 overall when scoring more than 120.5 points.

 Bet on this or any NBA matchup at BetMGM